TouK/nussknacker/docs/operations_guide/Flink.md

 #### Other

 * `cluster.evenly-spread-out-slots: true` - this setting is important, because with many jobs deployed on cluster it may happen that nodes (taskmanagers) will be unevenly loaded, which can lead to performance degradation.
 If this happens, sometimes the easiest solution is to restart jobmanager, so that all the jobs will be partitioned again (this usually happens after restarts of some of the taskmanagers).
-* `akka.framesize` - consider increasing the value if you experience frequent timeouts on deployment (for large scenario and complex components > 100 MB can be necessary)
+* `pekko.framesize` - consider increasing the value if you experience frequent timeouts on deployment (for large scenario and complex components > 100 MB can be necessary)
 * `classloader.resolve-order` - Nussknacker has some problems with child-first classloading, it can happen especially when using custom components.
 Sometimes it can be necessary to set this setting to `parent-first` (see [Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable/docs/ops/debugging/debugging_classloading/#inverted-class-loading-and-classloader-resolution-order) for in-depth explanation)